IBM/cloud-native-starter-security-workshop/workshop/pre-work/CLOUD_SHELL.md

 ### Step 1: Set up Terminal

-When using OpenShift on IBM Cloud no client side setup is required for this workshop.
+When using Kubernetes on IBM Cloud no client side setup is required for this workshop.
 Instead we will use the IBM Cloud Shell (Beta) which comes with all necessary CLIs (command line tools).

 In your browser, login to the [IBM Cloud](https://cloud.ibm.com) Dashboard.
 Make sure you select your own account in the account list at the top, then click on the IBM Cloud Shell icon.